Updated: Jul 17

-Panic rushed through Jay as she shoved through the not-so-calm lines of people streaming toward the exits.
+Panic rushed through Jay as she eased through the not-so-calm lines of people streaming toward the exits.
 She ran toward the elevators, only to be stopped by a burly security guard.

 Jay didn’t take time to explain.
 “Are there any patients still up here?”

 The nurse blinked.
 “Sure, some we couldn’t move.
-We’re having to arrange special transport for them, but we’re working to get them ou – hey!
+We’re working to get them ou – Hey!
 Come back!”

 Jay shoved past the nurse and dashed down the hallway.
 She had no idea what room Kyle was in, but without knowing what had set off the alarms, she couldn’t waste time talking to the nurse.
-Kyle just had surgery; she was certain he was one who couldn’t just get up and walk away.
+Kyle just had surgery; Jay was certain he couldn’t just get up and walk away.
 He was still in here – somewhere.

-She was answered by a voice pouring through the overhead speakers.
+A voice poured through the overhead speakers.
 “Attention all hospital staff , patients, and visitors – it is safe to re-enter the building.
 We apologize for the alarm.
 It is safe to re-enter the building.”

-Jay nodded and moved toward the desk.
+Jay moved toward the desk.
 “Kyle...”
-She stopped, realizing she didn’t know his last name.
+She didn’t know his last name.
 “He’s... we were injured together, at the pageant downtown.
 I need to make sure he’s okay.”

-The nurse’s eyes widened again.
+The nurse’s eyes widened.
 “You’re the ones who survived the collapse.”

 Jay nodded.
 “Please.
 I don’t know his last name.
 I just need to see him.”